 ESS2 recognizes the importance of employment creation and income generation in the pursuit of poverty reduction and inclusive economic growth.
-Borrower [/Client]s [Clients] can promote sound worker-management relationships and enhance the development benefits of a project by treating workers in the project fairly and providing safe and healthy working conditions.
+Borrowers can promote sound worker-management relationships and enhance the development benefits of a project by treating workers in the project fairly and providing safe and healthy working conditions.